JosephChege4/ai_demo_presentation/README.md

 ## Limitations

 This is a prototype designed for a five-minute educational demo.
 The model uses relatively simple tools and does not represent a production system.
-Its value is in revealing how AI outputs are shaped—not in optimizing or correcting them.
+Its value is in revealing how AI outputs are shaped, not in optimizing or correcting them.

 ## Acknowledgments